 There have been many games where you land on a manufacturer’s game server for quite some time and compete with or against other players.
 The game runs in a public cloud, e.g., on Amazon Web Services or Microsoft Azure servers.

 The advantage for the manufacturer is that he can ramp up or ramp down servers depending on the number of players to save costs.
 You benefit from this because server overloads are very rare.
-The game is always highly available, i.e., available around the clock (except for patches).
+The game is always highly available, i.e., available around the clock (except for maintenance windows while applying patches).

 With public cloud gaming, you either pay for the game once or monthly or finance this model with in-game purchases such as a battle pass.